Seán O'Hegarty: Reorganisation of the Cork IRB and Irish Volunteers after 1916

-In 1917, he became Vice-commandant of no.1 Cork Brigade.
+In 1917, O'Hegarty became vice-commandant of no.1 Cork Brigade.

 Within Cork City, membership of the Irish Volunteers and the smaller and Irish Republican Brotherhood (IRB) overlapped but seniority differed in each.
-While Tómas Mac Curtain was Commandant of the Irish Volunteers in Cork, he had resigned from the IRB following 1916.
+While Tómas Mac Curtain was commandant of the Irish Volunteers in Cork, he had resigned from the IRB following 1916.
 During 1917, a period when the Volunteers were expanding rapidly, O'Hegarty was both second in command of the Irish Volunteers, and leader of the IRB in the City.

-In the years after 1916 there were different opinions while rebuilding the separatist movement regarding how to achieve their aims; whether the focus should be open organising and political activity, expanding their membership and reorganising to accommodate that growth with longer term goals in mind to sustain a broad campaign; or whether the secret IRB was still required, whether early smaller attacks against RIC should be carried out and if so when they were desirable.
+In the years following 1916, divisions emerged within the separatist movement over strategy and organisation.
+Debate centred on whether to prioritise open political organising and membership expansion, restructuring the movement to support a sustained mass campaign, or to retain a clandestine role for the Irish Republican Brotherhood, including the timing and desirability of limited early attacks on the Royal Irish Constabulary.
 O'Hegarty was often in favour of the use of force at an early stage when it was against Irish Volunteer orders.
 He led a group of men who were both members of the IRB and members of the Volunteers, and he approved of their actively raiding to obtain arms, preparing explosives and attacks on RIC men.
 Mac Curtain did not at this time approve of some such incidents.
 Incidents could trigger disruptive RIC raids and he viewed them as inappropriate in some cases.
 Incidents were taking place in Cork which were not authorised by the most senior Volunteer leadership, by men associated with O'Hegarty and the Cork IRB.

-In Sept 1917 IRB men led by Roibard Langford carried out the Cork Grammar School raid and captured 47 badly needed service rifles.
-Langford faced a Volunteer court martial but was acquitted.
+In September 1917, IRB men led by Roibard Langford carried out the Cork Grammar School raid and captured 47 badly needed service rifles.
+Langford faced a Volunteer court martial, but was acquitted.